 While at dinner this first night, the maid serviced our room.
 When we returned, the bathroom and our bedside tables were stocked with all the L’Occitane products we could need.
 There were also bottled waters, a bowl of fresh fruit, small Italian weeding cakes, and a bottle of champagne waiting for us in the bedroom.
 The bathroom glowed with candlelight (battery powered, for safety) and rose petals were scattered on the floor and in the freshly-drawn bubble bath.
 It also helped that our room had a big patio with the most beautiful view.

 Casa Angelina did a few things better than the other hotels we stayed in.
 First, their breakfast was absolutely outstanding.
-I would have lived entirely off their freshly baked breads, still-warm doughnuts, and homemade cakes, and savory tarts if I didn’t have to worry about fitting into a wedding dress a week after our stay.
+I would have lived entirely off their freshly baked breads, still-warm doughnuts, homemade cakes, and savory tarts if I didn’t have to worry about fitting into a wedding dress two weeks after our stay.
 That actually turned out to be a blessing.
 If I wasn’t worried about a hip-snugging dress, I wouldn’t have tried the cured meats, salmon, smoked vegetables, smoked cheeses, or the most perfectly ripe fruit (fresh red currant with a little bit of custard – YUM).
 All that is just in the buffet, there’s more once you sit down at your table overlooking the cliffs of Positano and the Tyrrhenian Sea.
 Once seated, you will be offered coffee as well as eggs or any other hot dishes.
 My personal favorite was the eggs stewed with tomatoes.
 Also, there’s just absolutely no beating this view.

 After breakfast we would typically make our way down to the pool, which is the second thing that Casa Angelina did better than any other hotel.
 Their pool is gorgeous, it almost made me “get” Italy.
 It is a bit small, and there are maybe only 10 chairs in the sun overlooking the sea, which is why we went straight there after breakfast.
 If you don’t want to sit in the sun, you can sit under the pergola to the side of the pool, which gets its shade from the lemon trees growing over it.
-That’s right, you can sit under the lemon trees, listen to the waterfall of the pool, sipping on an Aperol spritz, and gaze out to the ocean.
+That’s right, you can sit under the lemon trees, listen to the waterfall of the pool, sipping on an limoncello spritz, and gaze out to the ocean.
 Probably the most Amalfi thing you can do.
 The only downside is that the Aperol spritz is going to cost you 20 Euros…

 The pool bar actually has an entire section of their menu dedicated to Aperol spritzes, featuring of course the classic spritz, but also a Passion Spritz (Aperol, Soda water, Champagne, and passion fruit liqueur) and a Russian Spritz (Aperol, vodka Zubrowska, Verbena, and rosé Champagne).
 The poolside drinks may be expensive, but the service is outstanding.
 All drinks come with a personal snack tray that contains pretzels, chips, peanuts, pistacios, and fresh green olives – my personal favorite – that was constantly being refilled.
 I mostly sipped on Campari + Soda or Limoncello Spritzes, but my husband had a different order in mind.
 Casa Angelina has a lovely cigar selection featuring Cuban cigars that you can request and enjoy at the pool.
-Snacks, spritzes, and cigars… it is our ideal pool set up.
+Snacks, spritzes, and cigars… it’s our ideal pool set up.

 It was about this time that evacuation orders started for the southern United States… specifically for our wedding venue.
 As weddings across the island were cancelled, a relaxing pool day was exactly what we needed.

 The final thing that Casa Angelina did better than any other hotel is the farewell.
 The staff arranged for private transfer to the Naples airport and provided a bagged breakfast consisting of coffee, juice, and a variety of items from their breakfast buffet.
-We were also gifted a bottle of the olive oil that is made in Praiano and is used in the hotel’s restaurants.
+We were also gifted a bottle of the olive oil that is made in Praiano and used in the hotel’s restaurants.
 After such a frustrating journey to the hotel, the ease and sense of calm surrounding our departure was the perfect ending to our stay.